 In the last few years, artificial intelligence has evolved at a great pace.
-Yet, in 2019, there is still debate about what constitutes “AI ethics” and which ethical requirements, technical standards and best practices are needed for its realization.
+Yet, this year, there is still debate about what constitutes “AI ethics” and which ethical requirements, technical standards and best practices are needed for its realization.

 At the ‘common good in the digital age’ tech conference recently held in Vatican City, Pope Francis said, “If mankind’s so-called technological progress were to become an enemy of the common good, this would lead to an unfortunate regression to a form of barbarism dictated by the law of the strongest.”

 Respect for human autonomy and fundamental rights must be at the heart of AI ethics rules.
 The European Union guidelines prescribe three measures to ensure that this requirement is reflected in the system, they are as follows-

 1. To make sure that an AI system does not hamper fundamental rights, a fundamental rights impact assessment should be undertaken prior to its development.

 2. Human agency should be ensured, meaning users should understand and interact with AI systems to a satisfactory degree.

 3. A machine can never be in complete control, therefore, there should always be human oversight.
 Humans should always have the possibility to ultimately override a decision made by a system.
 For instance, provide a stop button or a procedure to abort an operation to ensure human control.

 Technical robustness and safety